Interactions-HSG/ETRA26-EYECARE-Tutorial/README.md

 # ETRA26-EYECARE-Tutorial

 This repository contains the notebooks for the ETRA 2026 tutorial **EYE-CARE: Eye Tracking for Context-Adaptive Systems Based on Activity and Cognitive Load Prediction**.
+Date: June 1st, 13:30 - 17:00 (Marrakech, Morocco local time)

 The notebooks show a compact pipeline from raw HoloLens 2 gaze data to gaze features, activity prediction, and task-adaptive AI support.

 ![Pipeline overview](Docs/pipeline_overview.png)